Markov1987/Challenge_1/README.md

 ### Purpose

-We want to understand how different crowdfunding projects campaigns fared in relation to their launch dates and their funding goals.
+**We want to understand how different crowdfunding projects campaigns fared in relation to their launch dates and their funding goals.**

-To execute this analysis, we have historical information for 4,115 crowdfunding projects around the world with useful information such as Money Goal, Money Pledged, Outcome, Creation Date, etc. That we have reviewed, analyze, and prepare to uncover trends and provide insights.
+To start this analysis, we have the historical information for 4,115 crowdfunding projects around the world with useful information such as Money Goal, Money Pledged, Outcome, Creation Date, etc. That we have reviewed, analyze, and prepare to uncover trends and provide insights.

 We have worked out our data in two workbooks named: